danilo-89/reciPan-recipe-manager-app/README.md

 # reciPan - a recipe managment app (MeteorJS)

+- recipes creation (private or public) and editing
+- recipes search by category, name and ingridients
+- recipes sharing
+- list of favorites
+- shopping list
-reciPan - a recipe managment app with shopping list and social network features (MeteorJS)
+- social network features (adding friends and sharing recipes with friends)